R0mb0/PIVPN_GUI/Project_description/README.md

 # Application modules UML

-I wanna treat the graphic part as a layer that interact with the others modules of the application, for this reason it will not be analyzed in this paper.

 At the moment the project doesn't involves to manage a lot of users, for this reason, will not be used a database to archieve them.

-## Functionality to implement
+## Functionality implemented

-From the GUI I must be able to:
+From the GUI is possible to:

-- Add new users and set a Time-To-Live for their connections (for example: Marco can use the VPN for 20 days)
+- Add new users and set a "time to be enabled" for their connections (for example: Marco can use the VPN for 20 days)
 - Retreive for every user the configuration file for the VPN
-- Automatcly disable users with Time-To-Live = 0
+- Automatcly disable users with time to be enabled = 0
 - Display users status
 - Manualy remove/disable Users